-In 1979 MUD released one of their last singles “Drop Everything And Run” on Carrere Records, which featured female vocalist Margo Buchanan.
+In 1979 MUD released their last single “Drop Everything And Run” on Carrere Records, which featured female vocalist Margo Buchanan.
 A further single, “Rico” was released in 1980 with Margo on vocals but this time under the name Ring.

 Neither of these singles charted, so in early 1980 Mud finally called it a day.

 After releasing several solo singles, including a tribute to Elvis Preseley under the name Tulsa McLean, Les Gray assembled a new version of MUD in the early 1980s.
 For a short time Dave Mount and Rob Davis worked with the band, but eventually went their own ways.

 Les Gray’s Mud continued to tour throughout Europe until Les’ illness forced them off the road in 2003.
 Les died on Saturday 21st February 2004 in hospital in Portugal, after suffering two heart attacks.

 Rob Davis continues to play, write and produce dance records. [see biographies for more details]